-Supplements are used by athletes to improve their performance, by older adults to increase muscle mass, and to treat problems that result when a body cannot metabolize creatine fully.
+Supplements can be used to improve athletic performance, build muscle mass, and treat problems that result when a body cannot metabolize creatine fully.

 Some evidence suggests that it might prevent skin aging, treat muscle diseases, help people with multiple sclerosis (MS) to exercise, enhance cognitive ability, and more.
 Additional evidence is needed to confirm these uses.

 This article will look at the uses of creatine, how it works, and how safe and effective it is.

 - Athletes use creatine to assist in high-intensity training.